SebastianAigner/reelchest/duplicates-agent-rs/README.md

 - [x] Apply [`Arc<str>` optimization](https://www.youtube.com/watch?v=A4cKi7PTJSs)
 - [x] Apply early-terminating `mininum_cumulative_sum` to save a bunch of computations (at the expense of tracking state)
 - [x] Use `fold_while` from itertools instead of nested loops and evaluate performance
+- [x] Split implementation into separate files/modules for better separation of concerns